dotnet/docs-maui/docs/fundamentals/shell/navigation.md

 - `CurrentState`, of type `ShellNavigationState`, the current navigation state of the `Shell`.
 - `Current`, of type `Shell`, a type-casted alias for `Application.Current.MainPage`.

-The `BackButtonBehavior`, `CurrentItem`, and `CurrentState` properties are backed by `BindableProperty` objects, which means that these properties can be targets of data bindings.
+The `BackButtonBehavior`, `CurrentItem`, and `CurrentState` properties are backed by <xref:Microsoft.Maui.Controls.BindableProperty> objects, which means that these properties can be targets of data bindings.

 Navigation is performed by invoking the `GoToAsync` method, from the `Shell` class.
 When navigation is about to be performed, the `Navigating` event is fired, and the `Navigated` event is fired when navigation completes.